redsanket/spark/external/storm/guide/onboarding/index.rst

 Create a New Topology
 =====================

+The topology you are creating in this section is not the Storm topology defined as a *graph of computation*.
+Instead, you are requesting an instance in a cluster for running your Storm topology.
+For instance, your Storm topology might include two spouts and two bolts, so you request an instance on a Storm cluster to run your topology.
+To request an instance, you create a topology in Dopplr.
+We know that this is confusing and plan on changing the nomenclature soon.

 #.
 From your the **Storm Project** page, you'll see your project name listed as one of the projects that you
    a member of or have selected as a favorite.
 Click the project name to open your project page.
 #.
 From your project page, click the **New topology** button under the label **Topologies**.